-It works in simple steps.
-First, food suppliers choose to be open and upload their company data; then the Provenance team then helps them verify any claims about their product; finally, these claims are permanently recorded on the blockchain in a way that can allow every item to be individually tracked.
+It works like this: first, food suppliers choose to be open and upload their company data; then the Provenance team then helps them verify any claims about their product; finally, these claims are permanently recorded on the blockchain in a way that can allow every item to be individually tracked.

-Provenance has already worked with third parties like the Soil Association to make sure businesses can easily prove if they’ve got an ‘organic’ certification.
+Provenance has already worked with the Soil Association to make sure businesses can easily prove if they’ve got an ‘organic’ certification.

 Other businesses might want to prove and log their location, that they’re independent, that they’re fair trade, that they’re female-owned, or what their carbon footprint is.

 Over 2,000 brands have already chosen to use Provenance, pulling their proven claims into one shareable source that can be plugged into online shops (a number of British businesses are using the Provenance plugin in closed trials).